'Everything Everywhere All at Once' dominates at SAG Awards

-“I know you look at me and think ‘Nepo baby,'” said Curtis.
+“I know you look at me and think ‘Nepo baby,’” said Curtis, who won in her first SAG nomination.
 “But the truth of the matter is that I’m 64 years old and this is just amazing.”

-In the week leading up the SAG Awards, the best-picture favorite won with both the producers and directors guilds, two of the most predictive awards ahead of the Oscars.
-At the SAGs, Yeoh took best female lead.
+The actors guild, though, lent some clarity to the lead categories.
+Though some have seen best actress as a toss up between Yeoh and BAFTA winner Cate Blanchett ("Tár"), Yeoh again took home the award for best female lead performance.

-“This is not just for me," said Yeoh.
+“This is not just for me," said Yeoh, the first Asian actress to win the SAG Award for female lead.
 "It’s for every little girl that looks like me.”

-Quan, the former child star, won for best supporting male actor.
-He had left acting for years after auditions dried up, noted he was the first Asian to win best male supporting actor at the SAG Awards.
+Quan, the former child star, also won for best supporting male actor.
+The “Everything Everywhere All at Once" co-star had left acting for years after auditions dried up.
+He's also the first Asian to win best male supporting actor at the SAG Awards.

 “When I stepped away from acting, it was because there were so few opportunities,” said Quan.
 “Now, tonight we are celebrating James Hong, Michelle Yeoh, Stephanie Hsu, Hong Chau, Harry Shum Jr. The landscape looks so different now.”

-Sunday’s SAG Awards lent some clarity in the lead acting awards.
-Best actor has been one of the hardest to call.
-Austin Butler (“Elvis”), Brendan Fraser (“The Whale”) and Colin Farrell (“The Banshees of Inisherin”) have all been seen as possible winners but it was Fraser who went home with the SAG Award for his comeback performance.
+Best actor has been one of the hardest races to call.
+Austin Butler ("Elvis"), Brendan Fraser ("The Whale") and Colin Farrell ( "The Banshees of Inisherin" ) have all been seen as possible winners.
+But it was Fraser who went home with the SAG Award for his comeback performance as an obese shut-in in "The Whale."

-“Believe me, if you just stay in there and put one foot in front of the other, you'll get where you need to go," said Fraser.
+“Believe me, if you just stay in there and put one foot in front of the other, you'll get where you need to go," said Fraser, who anxiously eyed the actor-shaped trophy and left the stage saying he was going to go look for some pants for him.

+The SAG Awards are considered one of the most reliable Oscar bellwethers.
+Actors make up the biggest percentage of the film academy, so their choices have the largest sway.
+Last year, "CODA" triumphed at SAG before winning best picture at the Oscar s, while Ariana DeBose, Will Smith, Jessica Chastain and Troy Kotsur all won at a SAG Award before taking home an Academy Award.

+After the SAG Awards, presented by the film and television acting guild SAG-AFRTA, lost their broadcast home at TNT/TBS, Netflix signed on to stream Sunday's ceremony.
+Next year's show is to be on Netflix, proper.

+Sunday’s livestream meant a slightly scaled-down vibe.
+Without a broadcast time limit, winners weren’t played off.
+A regal and unbothered Sam Elliott, winner for male actor in a TV movie or limited series for “1883,” spoke well past his allotted time.
+The show sped through early winners, including awards for Jean Smart (“Hacks”), Jeremy Allen White (“Bear”) and Jason Bateman (“Ozark”).

-Quinta Brunson and Janelle James of “Abbott Elementary” kicked off the 29th annual Screen Actors Guild Awards with a few opening jokes, including one that suggested Viola Davis, a recent Grammy winner, is beyond EGOT status and has transcended into “ShEGOTallofthem.”
+Quinta Brunson and Janelle James of “Abbott Elementary” kicked off the ceremony with a few opening jokes, including one that suggested Viola Davis, a recent Grammy winner, is beyond EGOT status and has transcended into “ShEGOTallofthem.”

 Brunson later returned to the stage with the cast of “Abbott Elementary” to accept the SAG award for best ensemble in a comedy series.
 Brunson, the sitcom's creator and one of its producers, said of her castmates, “These people bring me back down to Earth."